theofficialvedantjoshi/CRUx-Round3-Tasks/readme.md

 *   !stat help command: This command gives more information on a specific command

 ### Usage
-The Bot has been hosted on Heroku.
+The Bot has been hosted on a virtual linux server.
 Use the link to invite the bot to your server

 https://discord.com/oauth2/authorize?client_id=1246443201401716848